Lartu/malady/README.md

 ## License

 This Malady interpreter is distributed under the GNU General Public License 3.0.
+That dancing spider is a Spyder and belongs to Neopets.